 About the Job

-As a Security Protective Service (SPS) Intern for the CIA, you will work in a fast-paced environment around federal police officers who protect CIA personnel, facilities and information through the enforcement of Federal laws and Agency Regulations.
+As a CIA Police (CIAP) Intern for the CIA, you will work in a fast-paced environment around federal police officers who protect CIA personnel, facilities and information through the enforcement of federal laws and Agency regulations.
 As an Undergraduate Intern, you are expected to develop and display communication skills during your exposure in a federal police department.

-You will have the opportunity to gain an overall view of the service by getting opportunities to work in various SPS offices, experience the cadet program and participate in training opportunities within the service.
-SPS interns will also be assigned duties and tasks, which will be then brief by the intern to SPS front office and other SPS personnel.
+You will have the opportunity to gain an overall view of the service by getting opportunities to work in various CIAP offices, experience the cadet program and participate in training opportunities within the service.
+CIAP interns will also be assigned duties and tasks, which will then be briefed by the intern to CIAP front office and other CIAP personnel.

-An SPS career can encompass a full range of high-quality security and police services through a variety of fixed posts, patrol operations, and specialty units.
-Specialty unit assignments are filled through competitive vacancy processes and include threat management, K-9, Bomb Squad, CERT, and court liaison.
+A CIAP career can encompass a full range of high-quality security and police services through a variety of fixed posts, patrol operations, and specialty units.
+Specialty unit assignments are filled through competitive vacancy processes and include K-9, Bomb Squad, CBRN, emergency planning, emergency response, security operations and court liaison.

 Two 90-day tours are preferred; however, one 90-day tour is the minimum requirement.